OT-PYTHON-UTILS/ot-aws-libs/README.md

 # ot-aws-libs
-I am placeholder for python libraries related to AWS Cloud
+I am placeholder of all the python libraries related to AWS Cloud